Lazio avenges cup defeat by beating Atalanta 3-1 in league

 Adam Marušić, Joaquín Correa and substitute Vedat Muriqi scored for Lazio.
 Atalanta had threatened a comeback when Mario Pašalić briefly made it 2-1.

-Lazio moved a point above Atalanta into fifth place.
-It is level on points with fourth-place Roma, which hosts Hellas Verona later.
-Napoli can also move level on points with Roma and Lazio if it beats relegation-threatened Parma.
+Lazio moved a point above Atalanta into sixth place.
+It is level on points with fifth-place Napoli, which beat relegation-threatened Parma 2-0.
+Roma moved third with a 3-1 win over Hellas Verona.

 It was the second time in a week that Lazio had traveled to Bergamo, following Atalanta’s 3-2 victory on Wednesday in the cup quarterfinals.